rohitl17/data-512-homework_2/README.md

 │   ├── wp_politicians_by_country.csv
 ```
 ## Input Data Files
-- population data (population_by_country_2022.csv) - Consists of countries, region and population for each country/region
+- population data (population_by_country_2022.csv) - The schema consists of countries, region and population for each country/region
-- Politicians data (politicians_by_country.SEPT.2022.csv) - Consists of crawled Wikipedia article pages about politicians fropm wide range of countries
+- Politicians data (politicians_by_country.SEPT.2022.csv) - Consists of crawled Wikipedia article pages about politicians different countries

 ## Output Data Files